9 Best MTB Trails in Northern California

 Location: Leggett to Dana Point, one way

-The Pacific Coast Highway is a scenic ride along the California coast and is an excellent way to see some of the most beautiful scenery in the state.
+The Pacific Coast Highway is a scenic route along the California coast and an excellent way to see some of the state’s most beautiful scenery.
 The road has been called one of America’s Top 10 Scenic Drives by USA Today and is often referred to as “The Best Driving Road in America.”

-It’s for experienced mountain bikers who want an intense workout as well as some great scenery.
-The highway offers incredible views of the Pacific Ocean and Big Sur coast.
-The road hugs the cliffs of the California coastline, which means you get to see spectacular views of the rugged coastline and ocean.
+It’s for experienced mountain bikers who want an intense workout and great scenery.
+The highway offers incredible views of the Pacific Ocean and the Big Sur coast.
+The road hugs the cliffs of the California coastline, offering spectacular views of the rugged coastline and ocean.

 5. Avenue of the Giants